Plyometrics is a type of exercise-training designed to produce fast, powerful movements.

 Why?
-Because you can have the heart of a teenager and the muscles of an adonis, but if your spine isn’t long, flexible and aligned – none of that other stuff will mean much of anything.
-If you’ve ever had a friend who suffers with chronic back pain, they will tell you first-hand: keep your spine healthy first!
+Because you can have the heart of a teenager and the muscles of an Adonis, but if your spine isn’t long, flexible and aligned – none of that other stuff will mean much of anything.
+If you’ve ever had a friend who suffers from chronic back pain, they will tell you first-hand: keep your spine healthy first!

 What if the best year of your life hasn’t happened yet?

 I’m Dane Findley and my message is simple: it’s only in your thriving that you have anything to offer anyone – therefore, the best investment you can ever make is in your own health.

 When you get my free updates you also get instant access to my bonus guide on how to better manage your time, energy, and nutrition.

 - the newsletter is for free-thinking, creative types who’ve decided they want to be even healthier than they are now